-The eternal gospel announced by the first angel is:
+The eternal gospel announced throughout the world by the first angel is:

 In Revelation 14:8, John observes and hears another angel following, so it is assumed that this angel is flying in the "atmosphere" calling out its proclamation that "Babylon is fallen", similar to Revelation 8:13.
 Some assume that this is allegorical to Rome, but a literal view would be that Babylon will be rebuilt, occupied and fully functioning during the tribulation era.
-Other references to the fall of Babylon as the religious, commercial center of the world, and its rapid extinction are seen in Revelation 16, Revelation 17, Revelation 17, Revelation 18 and Revelation 18.
+Other references to the fall of Babylon as the religious, commercial center of the world, and its rapid extinction are seen in Revelation 16:1-21, Revelation 17:1-18, Revelation chapter 17, Revelation 18:1-24 and Revelation chapter 18.
 The complete fall of Babylon is also seen in Isaiah 21:9, and Jeremiah 25:15-16.

 In Revelation 14:9-11, John now observes and hears a third angel, who is assumed to be flying in the "atmosphere" calling out its warning to earth's inhabitants.
 The warning is directed to those that have not yet worshiped or taken the number of the beast and warns against either:

 In Revelation 14:12-13, the saints are called upon to exercise patient endurance, those who obey God's commandments and remain faithful to Jesus, Exodus 20:3-17, Mark 12:29-31.
 This is not the time if one faced either their own death or the death of loved ones, to succumb to the decision and take the mark of the beast or worship him.
+They are not to fear things they will suffer, but to hold fast to their faith as did the saints in the church of Smyrna, Revelation 2:10-11.
 The decisions made at this time are eternal, and judgments based on those decisions are irreversible.
 One cannot expect to placate the enemy and think that once out of danger that the decision can be washed away; it cannot be based on the previous warnings by the angels!
 There is no way to compromise out of the physical danger and enjoy eternity with Christ, 1Peter 4:1-5.